The Best Sex Toy Cleaners For Those That Take Hygiene Seriously

 - The Spray Nozzle Can Break Easily

-Swiss Navy Toy & Body Cleaner is dermatologically tested and is gentle enough to use on your toys and body!
+Swiss Navy Toy & Body Cleaner is dermatologically tested and is gentle enough to use on your toys and on your body while cleaning up after sex!

 The best part?
 It’s not sticky!